Q: How did you get into the cyber insurance industry?

 Q: The Cybersphere is brimming with buzzwords.
 Which buzzwords have you previously had difficulties with and are clearer now thanks to the CCIS course?

-Q: What tools and skills has the cyber insurance course equipped you with so far?
+Q: Which tools and skills has the cyber insurance course equipped you with so far?

 Q: Thinking about the current cyber insurance products on the market, what do you think needs to change soon?

 A: I think that companies are having difficulty understanding how major security incidents can disrupt their portfolio and consequent financial losses.
 In my view, it is imperative for insurance companies to cooperate and exchange data/insights to achieve market stability and to promote cyber-insurance adoption for companies and individuals who were previously oblivious to their cyber exposure and that are often associated with severe supply-chain attacks.